The Dana Carvey Show: History

 Each of the first five sponsors were products of PepsiCo, Inc. Shortly after the show's debut, however, PepsiCo announced that its units Taco Bell and Pizza Hut had pulled advertising which would have brought in $600,000 per episode.
 A spokesperson for the latter told Variety that the company did not "feel comfortable" with the show based upon the premiere episode's content.
 An ABC spokesperson also told Variety that some sketches in the premiere "went too far."
 Nevertheless, Pepsi-Cola and sister company Mug Root Beer remained sponsors.
 The sixth sponsor was a locally popular Manhattan Chinese restaurant, while the final episode had no presenting sponsor.
+The seven episodes that aired had an average of 16.6 million viewers.